PostHog/posthog.com/contents/blog/posthog-changelog.md

 As [teased on Twitter last week](https://twitter.com/posthog/status/1633061945598148608), we’re currently trialing a new speed setting for PostHog which we call Lightning Mode.
 When enabled, insights will sample only 10% of your data, so you can get results faster when interrogating very large data sets.

 Lightning mode is currently in beta.
 Want to give it a go?
-Let us know in [the community Slack](/slack)!
+[Drop us a line!](https://app.posthog.com/home#supportModal)

 #### Beta: Sampling selector
 ![posthog sampling](../images/blog/array/sampling.gif)